 The community college leadership (CCL) option, focuses on the role and mission of America’s community colleges and on applying high-quality research, best practices and leadership to the challenges and opportunities facing community and technical colleges in the 21st century.

 CCL students will concentrate on developing a dissertation proposal for a research problem or issue related to community colleges

 The leadership in higher education (LHE) option is dedicated to focusing on the role and mission of America’s four year colleges or universities and on applying high-quality research, best practices and leadership to the challenges and opportunities facing four-year colleges or universities in the 21st century.

 LHE students will concentrate on developing a dissertation proposal for research problem or issue related to four-year or graduate education.

 To qualify for this highly competitive designation, you must have a research oriented career goal, and must demonstrate your ability to contribute to a specific faculty member's research activities.

-Work directly with Joe Johnson to be considered for the Ph.D. track.
-Contact Joe at 541-737-3574 or email to obtain the latest requirements and availability for the Ph.D. option.
+Work directly with program lead Erich N. Pitcher to be considered for the Ph.D. track.
+Contact Erich at 541-737-3574 or email to obtain the latest requirements and availability for the Ph.D. option.